syncfusion-content/windowsforms-docs/WindowsForms/Grid/Virtual-Grids.md

  Pivot Grid provides UI that allows you to specify the rows and columns in the pivot table through drag-and-drop operations.
 The visual aspects of the control are saved in an Appearance object.
 The control supports Office 2003 and Office 2007 styles.

 Calculations are done through Grouping Engine, which is a part of Essential Grouping.
-The default calculation is _Summation_, but there exists an option to change calculation type to _Average_, _Median_, _Percentiles_, _Variances_, _Standard Deviations_, etc. You can also provide "custom" calculations through the grouping engine.
+The default calculation is Summation, but there exists an option to change calculation type to Average, Median, Percentiles, Variances, Standard Deviations, etc. You can also provide "custom" calculations through the grouping engine.

 ### Features